IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/cloudant/README.md

 In this exercise, we use the "built-in" [`/whisk.system/cloudant`](https://github.com/apache/openwhisk-catalog/tree/master/packages/cloudant) package that fire a trigger events that can activate a Cloud Functions action whenever a change is made to the Cloudant database.

-You can get a summary of the package, its single feed action called `webhook`and their parameters:
+You can get a summary of the package and parameters:

 ```bash
 ibmcloud fn package get --summary /whisk.system/cloudant